-- Abs Returns the absolute value of a number. - ACos Returns the arccosine of a number. - ASin Returns the arcsine of a number. - ATan2 Returns the arctangent of two numbers x and y. - Average Returns the average of a group of numbers. - Combin Returns number of combinations of n objects, with k chosen at any one time. - Cos Returns the cosine of an angle given in radians. - Cosh Returns the hyperbolic sine of its argument. - Degrees Returns its argument converted from radians to degrees. - Exp Returns e raised to a specified number. - GeoMean the geometric mean of a set of numbers. - HarMean the harmonic mean of a set of numbers. - Ln Returns the natural logarithm of a number. - Log Returns the logarithm of a number to a specified base. - Max Returns the maximum of a group of numbers. - Median Returns the median of a list of numbers. - Min Returns the minimum of a group of numbers. - Mod Calculates the modulus of a number. - Mode the mode of a set of numbers. - NormDist Returns the pdf or CDF of the normal distribution. - Permut Returns the number of permutations for a given number of objects. - Pi Returns an approximation of the value of p. - Product Returns the product the given numbers.
+- Abs Returns the absolute value of a number. - ACos Returns the arccosine of a number. - ASin Returns the arcsine of a number. - ATan2 Returns the arctangent of two numbers x and y. - Average Returns the average of a group of numbers. - Cos Returns the cosine of an angle given in radians. - Cosh Returns the hyperbolic sine of its argument. - Count Returns the number of numeric values in a list. - Degrees Returns its argument converted from radians to degrees. - Exp Returns e raised to a specified number. - Ln Returns the natural logarithm of a number. - Log Returns the logarithm of a number to a specified base. - Max Returns the maximum of a group of numbers. - Median Returns the median of a list of numbers. - Min Returns the minimum of a group of numbers. - Mod Calculates the modulus of a number. - Pi Returns an approximation of the value of p. - Radians Returns its argument converted from degrees to radians. - Round Rounds a number to a specified number of decimal places. - Sin Returns the sine of an angle given in radians. - Sinh Returns the hyperbolic sine of its argument. - Sqrt Calculates the square root of a number. - Tan returns the tangent of its argument in radians. - Tanh returns the hyperbolic tangent of its argument in radians. - Trunc Truncates a number.